PubMed ID: 17209197

 - For the present study, data from years seven and 10 were used.

-- body mass index was calculated using measurement height and weight
+- BMI was calculated using measurement height and weight

 - Change in BMI was determined to be the difference between year seven and year 10 BMI.